Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-06-13-finding-a-good-hostel.md

 </br>

-A unique hostel run by some fun locals who will go out of there way to make sure you feel at home.
+A unique hostel run by some fun locals who will go out of their way to make sure you feel at home.
 Expect improvised parties, home cooking, and nights filled with k-pop music videos in one of the best neighborhoods in Seoul.

 </div>